The term “Big Data” has begun taking over as the newest buzzword in the finance industry. But what does it really mean?

 Financial services companies want to do more than just store their data, they want to use it.
 Since data comes from so many different sources, this poses a challenge to data management.
-Information processing systems ensure the integrity, reliability, and security of the records.
+Information processing systems ensure the integrity, reliability, and security of these data records.

 Many businesses today face strict regulatory requirements such as the Trading Book’s Fundamental Review (FRTB) that govern access to critical data and accelerated reporting requirements.

-Big Data technologies and the cloud operate together to meet these challenging business problems to overcome them.
-As more financial service institutions adopt cloud solutions, they will become a stronger indication to the financial market that big data solutions are not only beneficial in IT use cases but also business applications.
+Big data technologies and the cloud operate together to overcome these challenging business problems.
+As more financial service institutions adopt cloud solutions, they will become a stronger indication to the financial market that big data solutions are not only beneficial in IT use cases but also for business applications.

 The software is called Versive Security Engine and is touted as being able to integrate easily with cloud, hybrid, or on-premises data structures.
 This software uses machine learning algorithms to find patterns and abnormalities in the data networks that could indicate potential cyber threats.